trickstercache/trickster/docs/request_rewriters.md

 `scheme set` sets the scheme of the HTTP Request URL.
 This must be `http` or `https` in lowercase, and is not validated.

 `['scheme', 'set', 'https']`

+### chain

+`chain` rewriters do not directly rewrite the request, but execute other rewriters' instructions before proceeding with the current rewriter's remaining instructions (if any).
+You can create a rewriter with some reusable functionality and include that in other rewriters with a chain exec.
+Or you can define a rewriter that is just a list of other chained rewriters.
+Note that there is currently no validation of the configuration to prevent infinite cyclic chained rewriter calls.
+There is, however, a hard limit of 32 chained rules before a request will stop rewriting and proceed with being served by the backend.

+`chain exec` executes the supplied rewriter name.
+Trickster will error at startup if the rewriter name is invalid.
+An example is provided in the sample yaml config at the top of this article.

+`['chain', 'exec', 'example_rewriter']`